walkawayy/TR1X/docs/tr2/README.md

 - fixed new saves not displaying the save count in the passport
 - fixed Lara getting stuck in her hit animation if she is hit while mounting the boat or skidoo
 - fixed the detonator key and gong hammer not activating their target items when manually selected from the inventory
+- fixed a potential crash if Lara is on the skidoo in a room with many other adjoining rooms
 - fixed the following floor data issues:
     - **Opera House**: fixed the trigger under item 203 to trigger it rather than item 204
     - **Wreck of the Maria Doria**: fixed room 98 not having water